Ohmnivore/HaxeNet/README.txt

 This is my first adventure in C/C++, so that part of the code might not be stellar.

-The .ndll provided has been compiled for Windows 64-bit.
+The .ndll provided has been compiled for Windows.
 I honestly don't know how to provide support for Linux and Mac, sorry.
 If someone could help for that it would be great.

 TODO:
 make sure everything is garbage collected?